calemyers723/cardano-foundation/_posts/2017-04-19-cardano-a-blockchain-with-privacy-and-regulation.md

 In my previous post [Cardano: A Blockchain with Privacy and Regulation](/press/cardano-a-blockchain-with-privacy-and-regulation/), I laid out in broad strokes how we at Cardano are building a new kind of blockchain, which we believe will be a significant upgrade on the version of the technology we have now.

-But why do we think we need to update blockchain, and what, in our opinion, does such an upgrade entail?<!--break-->
+But why do we think we need to update blockchain, and what, in our opinion, does such an upgrade entail?

-These are important questions because they lie at the heart of how we are approaching our work.
+These are important questions because they lie at the heart of how we are approaching our work<!--break-->.
 In this post I would therefore like to examine in more detail some of the issues we are addressing.

 ### A better technology